awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIItemCRUD.md

 System.out.println(item.toJSONPretty());
 ```

  To print an `Item` in a human\-readable format, use the `toJSONPretty` method\.
-The output from the example above looks like this:
+The output from the previous example looks like the following\.

 ```
 {